FRANCK BOCCACCINI

 The centering Y

-The influence on tool life of Y-centring is the variable part of a lathe, and therefore the amount of error left in the centring.
-For Franck Boccaccini, the idea is to remove all these machining variables by simple, factual adjustments.
-This shows that fine tuning stabilises the variable part of a process, and as a result, the process no longer varies during production," he insists.
+He uses the example of Y-centring of tools.
+"The influence of Y-centring on tool life is the variable part of a lathe, and therefore the amount of error left in centring.
+For Franck Boccaccini, the idea is to remove all these machining variables through simple, factual settings.
+"This demonstrates that a precision setting stabilises the variable part of a process, and as a result, the process no longer varies during production," he insists.

-He added, "The more tools you have to adjust, the more important it is to have precision adjustment.
-If you have your machine set up like a Christmas tree, you're going to have a fireworks display of production hazards if you don't practice the method that ensures reproducibility.
-Instead of suffering, you're going to guarantee times when nothing will happen, when you won't have any problems. " Second example: a milling operation on a lathe.
-"If you leave a router run out, some of the teeth on your cutter will be overloaded while others will be underloaded.
-The overloaded teeth will eventually break before the end of the tool's life, the others will generate burrs.
-I have a method for adjusting milling tools when turning. "
+He adds that "the more tools you have to set, the more important it will be to have precision setting.
+If you have your machine set up like a Christmas tree, you're going to have a firework display of production hazards, if you don't practice the method that ensures reproducibility.
+Instead of suffering, you will guarantee times when nothing will happen, i.e. when you will not encounter any problems.
+Second example: a milling operation on a lathe.
+"If you leave some runout, some of the teeth on your cutter will be overloaded while others will be underloaded.
+The overloaded teeth will eventually break before the end of the tool's life, the others will generate burr.
+I have a method for setting milling tools in turning."

-"The solution lies in the choice of the toolpath, and I provide the rules to be followed to create these toolpaths," describes Franck Boccaccini.
+"We will decide on the toolpaths that do not generate chip accumulation, overloading or burrs.
+The solution lies in the choice of the tool path, and I provide the rules to be followed in creating these tool paths," describes Franck Boccaccini.

-"At first, I was skeptical."
+"At first I was sceptical

-In fact, when the consultant arrives at a new client's site, he has noticed a certain amount of excitement: "People are all overwhelmed," he says, "because of problems with delays, scheduling, touch-ups..."
+"21 hours of good parts per day is the minimum guaranteed by FBO for those who want to apply my method.
+People are all overworked," he says, "because of problems with delays, scheduling, rework...".
 In short, the subcontractor will no longer suffer the consequences of all these production hazards.

 Burr-free parts

-Another testimony with Eric and Grégory: "Each trimmer applies the trimming methods in his own way, which were not always academic, they analyse.
-But above all, they did not have the same repeatability as FBO's.
-Whereas now, all our machines are trimmed in the same way, regardless of the trimmer working on them", and Franck Boccaccini concludes that "a company's know-how is sustainable as long as there is a team spirit based on the same rules".
+Eric and Grégory gave another testimony.
+Each setter applies the setting methods in his own way, which were not always academic," they say.
+But above all, they did not have the same repeatability as FBO.
+Now, however, all our machines are set up in the same way, regardless of which setter is working on them.
+And Franck Boccaccini concludes that "a company's know-how is sustainable as long as there is a team spirit based on the same rules.

 Jérôme Meyrand